eddardd/WBTransport/README.md

-# Wasserstein Barycenter Transport for Acoustic Adaptation
+# Wasserstein Barycenter Transport for Multi-Source Domain Adaptation

 This repository contains the implementation of the so-called Wasserstein Barycenter Transport Algorithm, explored in the following publications,